Data on goods exported to destinations outside the UK for April 2019 to March 2020.

 - The value of goods exports for Wales was £17.2 billion, down £0.5 billion (2.7%) compared to the same period the previous year.

-- 10 of the twelve UK countries and English regions had increases with the Scotland having the largest increase (up 12.9%), compared with the year ending March 2018.
-The largest decrease was seen in the West Midlands (down 3.7%).
-Wales saw the fourth largest increase.
+- 2 of the 12 UK countries and English regions had increases with London having the largest increase (up 9.6%).
+Wales saw the fourth smallest decrease.

-- There was an increase in exports to EU countries of £829 million (8.3%) and an increase in exports to non-EU countries of £400 million (6.2%), compared with the year ending March 2018.
-Exports to the EU accounted for 61.1% of Welsh exports compared with 50.3% for the UK.
+- There was a decrease in exports to EU countries of £494 million (4.6%) and an increase in exports to non-EU countries of £11 million (0.2%), compared with the previous year.

 The data above relates to exports of goods.
 Experimental statistics produced by the Office for National statistics suggest that service exports make up approximately 30% of total exports in Wales.

 Datasets and interactive tools